Halo Collar vs. SpotOn:

 There are many factors to consider when comparing one GPS dog fence system to another.
 The most obvious things to look out for are effective containment and price.
 These are the most important factors, but there are others to consider, too.

 Is there a high-quality training program to help you and your dog learn to use the solution?
 Does the solution come with a full-featured app that gives you access to important information about your dog’s location, safety, activity, and much more?
-Is there a knowledgeable and readily-available support team to answer any questions you may have about your dog containment system?
+Is there a knowledgeable and readily-available support team to answer any questions you may have about your pet containment system?

-Halo’s GPS dog collar fence is the ultimate dog safety solution, providing significantly more value than SpotOn.
+Halo’s GPS dog fence is the ultimate dog safety solution, providing significantly more value than SpotOn.
 Keep reading to learn more about why you should buy the Halo Collar vs. SpotOn Virtual Fence.

 Price: Halo Collar vs. SpotOn

-A SpotOn dog collar costs about $1,500 – and that price only gets you the collar itself.
+A SpotOn dog collar costs about $1,2950 – and that price only gets you the collar itself.
 Halo regularly offers their GPS dog collar fence on sale as low as $649 or $699.
-Despite Halo’s technology being more advanced than SpotOn, Halo’s price is lower because their collars are manufactured in much higher volumes by the same company that build’s many of Apple’s products.
+Despite Halo’s technology being far more advanced than SpotOn, Halo’s price is lower because their collars are manufactured in much higher volumes by the same company that build’s many of Apple’s products.
 Halo’s collar also comes with a bluetooth Beacon for indoor keep away areas, at no additional cost.

-Both Halo and SpotOn require a subscription plan in order to track your dog’s location, and the Bronze Halo plan costs $5.99/mo which includes unlimited cellular data and SpotOn costs $9.95/mo.
+Both Halo and SpotOn require a subscription plan in order to track your dog’s location, and the Bronze Halo plan costs $5.99/mo which includes unlimited cellular data and real-time (every second) visibility.
+SpotOn costs $9.95/mo and only offers on-demand tracking-mode, with 6 second updates which significantly drains the battery.
+(SpotOn recommends using tracking mode for only several minutes, while Halo offers real-time visibility all the time)